aleph1888/darkinhabitant/README.md

 More info about how to develop on the [HACKING.md](HACKING.md) document.

-Other useful documents are: [HD Structure](https://wiki.unsystem.net/en/index.php/DarkWallet/HDWallet), [How to Help](https://wiki.unsystem.net/en/index.php/DarkWallet/HowToHelp) and [Debugging](https://wiki.unsystem.net/en/index.php/DarkWallet/Debug)
+Other useful documents are: [HD Structure](https://n-1.cc/dokuwiki/17605/doku.php?id/HDBUP_Holder), [How to Help](https://n-1.cc/dokuwiki/17605/doku.php?id=howtohelp) and [Debugging](https://n-1.cc/dokuwiki/17605/doku.php?id=debug)

 Translations
 -----------
-Changes to translations as well as new translations can be submitted to [Darkwallet's Transifex page](https://www.transifex.com/projects/p/lorea/lorea-bup_holder).
+Changes to translations as well as new translations can be submitted to [Lorea's Transifex page](https://www.transifex.com/projects/p/lorea/lorea-bup_holder).

 Translations are periodically pulled from Transifex and merged into the git repository.